 On the island, weather changes from moment to moment.
 You might not be able to arrive on Tory when you want to.
 And you might not be able to leave.
 You could be stranded.
 And while you’re there, locals warn to avoid cliff edges and bathe only where they recommend.

 4. People have lived here for over 4,500 years

 The first known inhabitants of Tory are the creatures of myth.
-In ancient Irish lore, the island is said to be the home of legendary king, Balor of the evil eye.
+In ancient Irish lore, the island is said to be the home of the legendary king, Balor of the evil eye.
 Evidence of the island’s later inhabitants can be seen in the remnants of the monastery founded by Colmcille in the 6th century.
-Early accounts of the the islanders are less than flattering.
+Early accounts of the islanders are less than flattering.
 In a study of the Myths and Legends of the Celts, T.W.
 Rolleston described them in wild, fanciful terms that expose the island’s reputation for strangeness.
 Rolleston writes that Tory’s “wild cliffs and precipices” are “a fit home for this race of misery and horror”, a people, “huge, misshapen, violent and cruel.”
 Today, the not at all misshapen islanders live in two villages — An Baile Thoir (East Town) and An Baile Thiar (West Town).

 5. Be careful what you wish for

 Tory’s Wishing Stone, Leac na Leannán in Gaeilge, is deceitful.
 The flat-topped rock juts out over the northern cliff-face of Balor’s Fort.
 Standing 300 feet above the Atlantic, it invites visitors to make a wish.
-The cost is risk.
+The cost is a risk.
 Islanders warn that only the foolhardy accept the challenge and step on to the rock to brave a wish.
 A wish can also be granted to she or he who succeeds in throwing three stones in a row on to the stone.